Washington introduces new execs Martin Mayhew and Marty Hurney, as focus shifts to quarterback

-Rivera and team owner Daniel Snyder interviewed six candidates to be Washington’s next general manager, a role that had been vacant, at least in terms of title, since Scot McCloughan was fired in 2017.
+Rivera and team owner Daniel Snyder interviewed six known candidates to be Washington’s next general manager, a role that had been vacant, at least in terms of title, since Scot McCloughan was fired in 2017.
 Mayhew, a former Washington defensive back who helped the team to Super Bowl XXII, and Hurney, a former sportswriter and public relations staffer for the team, were the only ones to have previous general manager experience — Mayhew with the Detroit Lions (2008-15) and Hurney with the Carolina Panthers (2002-12, 2017-20).

 But in their return to Washington, their roles will be blended, or “loosely defined,” according to Mayhew, as they work collaboratively with Rivera and newly promoted senior director of player personnel Eric Stokes to lay the course for the franchise’s future.